altimmons/LangNotes/Linux/ShellNotes.md

 ___
 ### Process Substitution

-Process substitution allows a process’s input or output to be referred to using a filename.
+Process substitution allows a process's input or output to be referred to using a filename.
 It takes the form of

       <(list)
 or